bemailr/wp-requirements/README.md

 # WP Requirements

-Providing WordPress developers with the ability to check server and WordPress conditions for satisfying their plugins and/or themes requirements.
+Providing WordPress developers with the ability to check server and WordPress conditions for satisfying their plugins requirements.

-This includes (or will include in future releases):
+Including:
-* PHP version
+* PHP minimum version
-* MySQL version
+* MySQL minimum version
 * Enabled PHP extensions
-* WordPress version
+* WordPress minimum version
-* WordPress plugins and their appropriate versions
+* activated WordPress plugins and their appropriate minimum versions
-* WordPress themes and their appropriate versions
+* activated WordPress theme and its appropriate minimum version

 # How to use

+There are several ways to define your own requirements:

+* using ordinary PHP array
+* using cool JSON file

+## Using PHP

 ```php
 // Don't forget to include this library into the main file of your plugin